-6.1.
+5.1.
 Chief Steward

 A Chief Steward must be appointed for every international Event and must be selected from the FEI list of stewards.
-For Olympic, Youth Olympic and Regional Games, World, Continental and Regional Championships, FEI Nations Cup^{TM} Final and FEI World Cup^{TM} Final, the Chief Steward must be appointed by the FEI Jumping Director in consultation with the Jumping Committee.
+For Olympic, Youth Olympic, Continental and Regional Games, World and Senior Continental Championships, FEI Nations CupTM Final and FEI World CupTM Final, the Chief Steward must be appointed by the FEI Jumping Director in consultation with the Jumping Committee.
 For the following levels of Events, the Chief Steward must have at least the status as indicated below:

-- (i) All CSIOs, all CSIs, Championships for categories other than Seniors: Level 2 Steward. - (ii) Olympic, Regional and Youth Olympic Games, Senior Continental, Regional and World Championships, FEI World CupTM Finals: Level 3 Steward. - 6.2.
+(i) All CSIOs, all CSIs, FEI Championships for Categories other than Seniors, Regional Games and Regional Championships: Level 3 Steward.

+Effective as of 1 January 2023: (ii) Olympic, Continental and Youth Olympic Games, Senior Continental and World Championships, FEI World CupTM and FEI Nations CupTM Finals: Level 4 Steward.

+5.2.
 Foreign Steward

-A Foreign Steward will be appointed by the FEI for all 5 Events and for all Events of Tours (FEI Jumping Events organised by the same OC at the same venue on at least two consecutive weekends), regardless of the star level; the Foreign Steward appointment is in addition to the appointment of the Chief Steward and the Assistant Stewards.
+A Foreign Steward will be appointed by the FEI for all 5 Events and for all Events of Tours (FEI Jumping Events organised by the same OC at the same venue over at least two consecutive weeks), and for Events taking place consecutively at the same venue during the same week and/or on overlapping weeks, regardless of the star level; the Foreign Steward appointment is in addition to the appointment of the Chief Steward and the Assistant Stewards.
+All Foreign Stewards appointed to these events must hold the status of Level 3 Steward at least.

-6.3.
+5.3.
 Assistant Stewards

-All Assistant Stewards appointed to international Events must hold the status of Level 1 Steward at least.
-A minimum of four Assistant Stewards must be appointed for each Event; additional Assistant Stewards may need to be appointed, depending on the number of Events running concurrently at the same venue and/or the number of Competitions per day and/or the number of arenas operating at the same time and the number of horses entered for the Event and the size and layout of the venue.
+A minimum of four Assistant Stewards must be appointed for each Event.
+Additional Assistant Stewards may need to be appointed, depending on the number of Events running concurrently at the same venue and/or the number of Competitions per day and/or the number of arenas operating at the same time and the number of horses entered for the Event and the size and layout of the venue.
+All Assistant Stewards appointed to international Events must have the minimum status required for the level of the Event as indicated below: